TheMightyAmondee/CustomDeathPenaltyPlus/README.md

 Now with translation support as of version 1.5.0.
 Feel free to translate the mod and send me the files for addition (best place to reach me is on the mod page).
 Full credit given, obviously!

-Generic Mod Config Menu support added in 1.5.1 thanks to alayfishey!
+Generic Mod Config Menu support added in 1.5.1 thanks to ayalfishey!

 Current options allow configuration for: